naitikwrk/react-code-interview/README.md

 ## Implementation

 Below are the features to be implemented.
-Feel free to switch between features if you get stuck.
+Feel free to switch between features in case you get stuck anywhere.

 #### 1) Render user table
 Make an api call to `https://jsonplaceholder.typicode.com/users` which will return a list of users.
 Display **Name**, **Email**, and **Phone** details of all users in a table.
 The columns should be configured in a manner where it is possible to add or remove columns without having to update the html code.